pyedifice/pyedifice/README.md

 or [PyQt6](https://www.riverbankcomputing.com/static/Docs/PyQt6/introduction.html)
 as a backend.
 So Edifice is like [React](https://react.dev/), but with
-Python instead of JavaScript, and Qt instead of the HTML DOM.
+Python instead of JavaScript, and [Qt Widgets](https://doc.qt.io/qt-6/qtwidgets-index.html) instead of the HTML DOM.

 If you have React experience, you'll find Edifice to be very easy to pick up.
 For example, for the React `setState` function, Edifice has `set_state`, and for React's `this.props`,